Science fiction film: Characteristics of the genre

-This definition suggests a continuum between (real-world) empiricism and (supernatural) transcendentalism, with science fiction film on the side of empiricism, and happy film and sad film on the side of transcendentalism.
+This definition suggests a continuum between (real-world) empiricism and (supernatural) transcendentalism, with science fiction films on the side of empiricism, and happy films and sad films on the side of transcendentalism.
 However, there are numerous well-known examples of science fiction horror films, epitomized by such pictures as Frankenstein and Alien.

 The visual style of science fiction film is characterized by a clash between alien and familiar images.
 This clash is implemented when alien images become familiar, as in A Clockwork Orange, when the repetitions of the Korova Milkbar make the alien decor seem more familiar.
 As well, familiar images become alien, as in the films Repo Man and Liquid Sky.
 For example, in Dr. Strangelove, the distortion of the humans make the familiar images seem more alien.
 Finally, alien images are juxtaposed with the familiar, as in The Deadly Mantis, when a giant praying mantis is shown climbing the Washington Monument.

 Cultural theorist Scott Bukatman has proposed that science fiction film allows contemporary culture to witness an expression of the sublime, be it through exaggerated scale, apocalypse or transcendence.